 The story itself has the ring of something terribly agreeable.
 It’s a lightweight day-to-day observation of the annual Young American Miss Pageant in beautiful Santa Rosa, California.
 All the would-be “Misses” are bussed in to take part in the competition and all the laurels that come with such a crown.

 Their hearts are a tizzy with excitement.
 Former champion Brenda DiCarlo (Barbara Feldon) knows just the feeling.
 Her advice is, as always, to “smile” as she helps to prepare the girls for their exhibition (which is not a competition).
 Although everyone knows otherwise.

 Meanwhile, a Hollywood choreographer (the esteemable Michael Kidd) is brought in to work on the routines, the janitor worries about the undue stress that will be put on the pipes, and local used car salesman Big Bob Freeloader (Bruce Dern) gets ready for his civic responsibility to judge the contest.

 He’s the epitome of a square, wheeler-dealer, car salesman who in his own way sees himself as a pillar of society, even if he helps to propagate the dubious cultural practices of the times.

-Meanwhile his son, “Little Bob” looks to snag a polaroid camera with his friends so they might capture the recently arrived pageant hopefuls in various states of undress.
+His son, “Little Bob,” looks to snag a polaroid camera with his friends so they might capture the recently arrived pageant hopefuls in various states of undress.
 Though played for comedic effect, it really is a jarring, uncomfortable digression.